fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "Do you not know that Allaah knows what is in the heaven and earth?
 Indeed, that is in a Record."
 Quran 22: 70

 In his interpretation of this verse, Ibn ‘Atiyyah said that the record in this verse refers to the Preserved Tablet.
+Allaah The Almighty also Says (what means):

+    No disaster strikes upon the earth or among yourselves except that it is in a Record before We bring it into being.
+    Quran 57: 22

-Allaah The Almighty also Says (what means): {No disaster strikes upon the earth or among yourselves except that it is in a Record before We bring it into being.} [Quran 57: 22]  The Maaliki scholar, Al-Qurtubi  may  Allaah  have  mercy  upon  him mentioned in his interpretation of this verse that the record mentioned here refers to the Preserved Tablet.
+The Maaliki scholar, Al-Qurtubi, may Allaah have mercy upon him, mentioned in his interpretation of this verse that the record mentioned here refers to the Preserved Tablet.

 </details>